Dreamlix/dreamlix-template/README.md

 2. Define what the new component is meant to do
 3. Create the component (shellcode) and include it in the new story
 4. Implement the code
-5. Using the Storybook Prop feature, the new component's props and events will be listed in the story's `Doc` tab
+5. Storybook should show the new component's props, slots, and events in both the `Controls` and `Docs` tab

 ## Recommended workflow for a new client/product
 To make components reusable per client there are two avenues one could follow.